yortus/multimethods/README.md

 - TypeScript users can take advantage of extensive type checking and type inference when working with multimethods.
 - Multimethods are immutable.
 When a multimethod is extended with new methods, a new multimethod is created, and the base multimethod remains unchanged.
 - Both synchronous and asynchronous (i.e., `Promise`-returning) multimethods are supported.
+- Dynamically dispatch based on any kind or number of arguments.
+- Dispatch behaviour is guaranteed to be deterministic and unambiguous.